What is Pupil Premium?

 To find out more about we spend the PPG and the impact of our strategy please follow the links below:

-You may qualify for the Pupil Premium Grant if you receive any of the following benefits:
+Your child may qualify for the Pupil Premium Grant if you receive any of the following benefits:

 - Income Support